OpenNebula/addon-iscsi/README.md

 * OpenNebula Team
 * C12G Labs

-# Compatibility (with OpenNebula versions)
+# Compatibility

-This version is compatible with OpenNebula 4.2.
+This add-on is compatible with OpenNebula 4.2.

 # Features